If you’re looking for new ways to strengthen your connection with existing customers, try email marketing.

 Brands who have kept this consistent connection experienced spikes in engagement, sales, and ROI by 4200%.
 But that can only happen if you produce emails that are worth opening, reading, and responding (customer action).

-In this blog, we’ll show you seven ways to achieve that.
+In this blog, we’ll show you seven ways to achieve high-performing email marketing for your small business.

 The subject line is the first thing readers see when checking their inbox.
 You can say it serves as the deal-breaker for your readers to either open or ignore your email.